2pence/CF-jquery/README.md

-# A Better Browser – CloudFlare App
+# jquery insert – CloudFlare App

 Auto  insert jquery into CloudFlare  more of a person test for now